th2-net/th2-docs/content/versions/1-5-4/getting-started/meet-th2/step-3.md

 <notice note >

-If DNS for you cluster have not been configured, leave `K8S_HOSTNAME` empty.
-In this case it will be available on its IP address.
+Leave `K8S_HOSTNAME` empty if you have not configured DNS for your cluster.
+In this case it will be available by IP address.

 </notice>